Oaklight/wiki-analysis/README.md

 optional arguments:
-  -h, --help            show this help message and exit --folder              (True | False[default]), if toggled, treat each line in xmlfiles as xml file path --counting            (True | False[default]), if toggled, only count how many pages with "main article" hints -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit --folder              (True | False[default]), if toggled, treat each line in xmlfiles as xml file path --counting_only       (True | False[default]), if toggled, only count how many pages with "main article" hints; It overrides
+                        all other flags and I/O options -o OUTPUT, --output OUTPUT
-                        path to store output file
-  -f FREQUENCY, --frequency FREQUENCY
+                        default: output.txt | path to store output file -f FREQUENCY, --frequency FREQUENCY
-                        path to store heading frequency -w WORDS, --words WORDS
+                        default: None | path to store heading frequency -w WORDS, --words WORDS
+                        default: None | path to store words frequency -k KEYWORDS, --keywords KEYWORDS
+                        default: None | path to provided keyword list -kt KEYWORDS_THRESHOLD, --keywords_threshold KEYWORDS_THRESHOLD
-                        path to store words frequency -n THREADS, --threads THREADS
+                        default: 0 | minimal number of keywords matches for a wiki page to be counted as selected -n THREADS, --threads THREADS
-                        number of parallel processes
+                        default: os.cpu_count()-1 | number of parallel processes
 ```

 # examples